kaelzhang/cert-manager-webhook-dnspod/README.md

-# Cert-manager webhook for DNSPod
+# Cert-Manager ACME webhook for DNSPod

 > A fork of [qqshfox/cert-manager-webhook-dnspod](https://github.com/qqshfox/cert-manager-webhook-dnspod)